 - Look for internship possibilities on PRO, the Human Development website, or the want ads.

 - Contact the internship site to see if they are accepting interns.
 Complete the internship site application procedures (e.g., application, interview).

 - Complete the Internship form and have your faculty sponsor, internship site supervisor, and chair of Human Development sign.

 What's Expected of the Intern

-- The intern typically will meet with their faculty sponsor 3-4 times during the semester to discuss the internship experience and relevant academic reading materials and assignments.
-The intern will also notify the sponsor immediately of any concerns about the internship.
+- Meet with faculty sponsor 3-4 times during the semester to discuss the internship experience and relevant academic readings

-- A 15-20 page paper will be required at the end of the semester.
-The paper should not be a review of the internship experience that is more relevant in the journal.
-The final paper should instead explore a topic specific to the internship site (e.g., the effectiveness of mentoring programs with academically at-risk youth).
-An integration of research (i.e., library research) and practice needs to be demonstrated in the final paper.
+- 15-20 page literature review paper exploring a topic specific to the internship site (e.g., the effectiveness of mentoring programs with academically at-risk youth).
+The final paper should be an integration of research (i.e., library research) and practice.

-- The intern will write a one page description and evaluation of the internship experience that can be used as a source of future reference for both students and faculty.
-These papers may be placed in our public departmental internship files.
+- One page description and evaluation of the internship experience that can be used as a source of future reference for both students and faculty.